Curved Page Divider

 Whether it's helping them get the best grades in school, encouraging them to stick to their hobbies, or helping them pursue their dreams, many aspects of fostering a teen make it one of the most rewarding things you'll probably ever do.

 No, it's not easy, and many teens may not trust you instantly and will push you away, but securing the trust of a child who has never trusted anyone before is an immensely gratifying task.
-You'll change not only the life of the teenager but also your own.
+You'll change not only the teenager's life but also your own.